Robdel12/DropKick/README.md

 See [Dropkickjs.com](http://dropkickjs.com) for full docs.

+## Browserstack Testing

+Cross browser testing is provided by [BrowserStack](https://www.browserstack.com)!
+They have generously provided automated testing for us.

 ## Building the docs

 Run `yarn docs` and it will build the docs from source.